3dformortals/data/trash/objexportissue/readme.md

 The situation looks like all before export meshes to scene.obj work good.
 The difference between meshes is only position (angle of rotation in scene space and offset).
-in my beginner opinion the reason of issues can be inside exporter to OBJ, or inside `.bakeCurrentTransformIntoVertices()` method.
+In my beginner opinion the reason of issues can be inside exporter to OBJ, or inside `.bakeCurrentTransformIntoVertices()` method.
 But it only my fantasy.

 Hope it will be solved, i need this babylonjs functionality for my old project, which close to realization now.